emmanueldufourq/Intro-to-ML/README.md

-# Intro-to-ML
+## Spring School on Mathematics of Data Science 2019

-Spring School on Mathematics of Data Science 2019
+### This repository contains the introduction to machine learning material for the pre-course.